PerQ: What motivated you to start We Blog the World and what’s the site about?

 I love to spend time with locals although I no longer travel on a shoestring like I did in my twenties and thirties.

-I prefer to combine quiet off-the-beaten path places (this applies to hotels and properties as well) with getting some time with locals to better understand their culture, their land and their customs.
+Personally, I prefer to combine quiet off-the-beaten path places (applicable to hotels and properties) with getting some time with locals.
+This helps to better understand their culture, their land and their customs.
 I always try to get some time in nature which is vital to my own personal well-being and Spiritual Health.

 Q: How do you obtain balance in your life and what tips can you give to others?

 Meditative time in nature is always renewing for me, regardless of where I am in the world.
 I also learn from other cultures through their music and customs as well.
 Reflection time and sitting in silence, even if its for ten to fifteen minutes a day can be transformative.

 Another tip that I encourage people to do frequently, particularly in western cultures, is to take a break from your cell phone and other technologies.
 While technology can enable greater communication across borders, it can also be divisive and create stress and anxiety.
 Be sure to spend time physically with others, without a cell phone in the way of any conversation or hug.

 Q: You write about Spiritual Health?
 Why is this so important to you?

 Currently, loneliness may very well be the number one epidemic in the world.
 While people are continuing to die from cancer, heart disease and other life threatening diseases, loneliness is prolific.
 It can eat at the core of who we are, making us depressed, mentally unwell and dysfunctional in our lives.

 Adding a section on Spiritual Health was one way to draw attention to its importance in our lives.
 Just because you don’t live in the third world or come from an impoverished background doesn’t mean your spiritual health may not be in need of attention.